klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

     }
 }
 ```
-Let's dissect the above code:
+Dissecting the above code:

 1. Using `readObject()`, the JVM looks for the serialized Object's class in the ClassPath.
     + Class not found -> throws  exception(ClassNotFoundException)
     + Class found ->  java.util.Hashmap.reconsitutionPut is called
-3. We forced a hash collision, so a comparison is issued using `equals`
+3. The code forced a hash collision, so a comparison is issued using `equals`
 4. The decorator forwards the method to the AbstractMap -> lazyMap
 5. The lazyMap attempts to retrieve a value with a key equal to the "map"
 6. Since that key does not exist, the lazyMap instance goes ahead and tries to create a new key
 7. Since a chainedTransformer is set to execute during the key creation process, the chained transformer with the malicious payload is invoked, leading to remote code execution.

-#### Java: Text-based Seriliazation Archive
+#### Java: Text-based Archive Format

 Of course, this issue doesn't affect just the binary archive format, but can be extended to text-based serialization archives.
-As we said, the most common formats used are XML and JSON.
+The two formats that are of interest for this document are XML and JSON.

 **XML**